-We tend to think of our homes as a safe place.
-Everything has its place and its purpose, so that we are out of harm’s way for ourselves and our children.
+We tend to think of our homes as safe places.
+Everything has its place and its purpose so that we are out of harm’s way for ourselves and our children.
 Unfortunately, we tend to forget seniors and the possible hazards that a come can create.
 As seniors get older, the things that were once safe can now cause them harm.
 Here are 5 things you can do to modify the home so you can be at ease.

 Remove items that create a trip hazard.

 It is nice to add little touches to a room for decoration, but sometimes these decorations can become hazardous.
 For example, rugs can bunch and create a dangerous situation for someone to fall.
 Beware of things like loose cords or pet bowls.
 These things may not seem like a big deal, but if they are not in a secluded location, it can create a situation where a senior could fall and get injured.

 Minimize.
 Minimize.
 Minimize.
 Get rid of any unnecessary furniture and make sure there is sufficient walking space in all rooms of the house.

 Take note of items that are used often.
 Make sure that these items are always stored in the same place and that they are easily in reach.
 Go through the home and re-organize everything so that the most important things are in eyesight.
 This can include closets and pantries.
 Make sure that relevant and favorite clothes or foods are at the forefront.

 Don’t forget the bathrooms.